Zoology with Marine Biology with Foundation Year

 In a nutshell

-This course will provide you with a strong foundation in biology and environmental issues, allowing you to progress onto a BSc (Hons) Zoology with Marine Biology degree course at the University.
+Combine essential zoological principles with specialist knowledge of the marine environment.
+This course will provide you with a strong foundation in biology and environmental issues, allowing you to progress onto a BSc (Hons) Zoology with Marine Biology degree course at the University, which is accredited by the Royal Society of Biology.

 - Increase your knowledge and understanding of basic biology and other aspects of environmental studies